-Launched in 2020, Water Justice Lab (WJL) is an ongoing collaboration between Riverkeeper and Media Sanctuary establishing a water quality sampling lab in the NATURE Lab Environmental Education Center.
-WJL educates diverse communities about water justice and how to make a difference, develops the advocacy capacity of the North Troy area, and strengthens a network of environmental justice advocates focused on water issues in the Hudson River Watershed.
+Launched in 2020, Water Justice Lab is a water quality sampling program in collaboration between Riverkeeper and The Sanctuary for Independent Media.
+WJL educates communities about water justice, aides in developing the advocacy capacity of North-Central Troy, and strengthens a network of environmental justice advocates focused on water issues within the Hudson River (Muhheakunnuk) Watershed.